pareekshitreddy/sentence-transformers/discussion.md

 # Discussion Questions

-## 3.1 Which parts of the network to train vs. keep frozen?
+## 3.1 Which parts of the network should be trained vs. kept frozen?

 When training a multi-task sentence transformer:

 ### Freezing the Transformer Backbone
-- **Makes sense if** you already have a very strong pretrained model that:
+- **Makes sense if** you already have a very strong pre-trained model that:
   1. Generalizes well
   2. You have limited computational resources or limited data
-- In practice, you often see **partial or full fine-tuning** of the backbone, but there are scenarios (e.g., real-time systems) where you might want to freeze the backbone to speed training or ensure you don’t forget the pretrained knowledge.
+- In practice, you often see **partial or full fine-tuning** of the backbone, but there are scenarios (e.g., real-time systems) where you might want to freeze the backbone to speed training or ensure you don’t forget the pre trained knowledge.

 ### Freezing One Head While Training the Other
 - Useful if **Task A** is already “well-trained” and you do not want to negatively impact its performance, but you want to continue training **Task B**.